kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

 EOF
 ```

-And, after logout and login back, the user `john` will now be able to act as an ArgoCD administrator.
+After logging out and logging back in, the user `john` will now be able to act as an ArgoCD administrator.
 You can create a new project to validate this.

 ## Logout URL

-With the current configuration, when a user log out from ArgoCD UI, it is redirected to the landing page with the 'LOG IN VIA KUBAUTH' and can log again.
+With the current configuration, when a user logs out from the ArgoCD UI, they are redirected to the landing page with the 'LOG IN VIA KUBAUTH' button and can log in again.

-!!! notes
+!!! note

-    If the `Remember me` checkbox has been checked, you will be log in again automatically by the magic of SSO.
-If you want to log under another user,
-    you can cancel your SSO session using a <br>`kc logout....` command.
+    If the "Remember me" checkbox was checked, you will be logged in again automatically due to SSO.
+If you want to log in as a different user, you can cancel your SSO session using the `kc logout...` command.

 Now, uncomment the `logoutURL: ...` entry in the values file "values-kubauth.yaml" and update your Helm deployment.

-Now, on logout, ArgoCD will clean your local context, as previously and redirect your browser on the configured logoutURL.
-This will have two consequences:
+After this change, on logout, ArgoCD will clean your local context as before and redirect your browser to the configured logout URL.
+This has two effects:

-- Cleanup your global SSO session
+- Clears your global SSO session
-- Redirect you on a logout page, listing somme of the application (or client) listed on the OidcClients resources (Here only ArgoCD)
+- Redirects you to a logout page listing the applications (or clients) defined in the OidcClient resources (currently only ArgoCD)

 ![logout](../assets/kubauth-logout2.png){ .center width="80%" }

-For an OidcClient application to be presented on this list, three attributes must be set.
+For an OidcClient application to appear in this list, three attributes must be set.
 For ArgoCD:

 ```
 apiVersion: kubauth.kubotal.io/v1alpha1